 How to Mark Seam Allowance on Your Machine

 - TAPE - Place masking tape or painter's tape on your machine bed at exactly ¼” (6mm) from the needle.
 Some people prefer to build up a thick layer of tape so that it wedges the fabric into place and doesn’t allow shifting.

 - BANDS - Some like to place a thick, firm elastic band around the bed of the machine to mark the ¼” line.

 - MARKER - You could mark a ¼” line on your machine with a ruler and a permanent marker.

-- GUIDES - It is also possible to purchase seam guides which adhere to the base of you machine, but can be removed when necessary.
+- GUIDES - It is also possible to purchase seam guides that adhere to the base of your machine but can be removed when necessary.
 These come in various widths.

 Use Your Seam Ripper